noahyonack/CS262_Final_Project/README.md

 ## How can I run or write tests?

 Nose is a Python package that makes running the tests themselves easy.
 It automatically gets installed when you run `python setup.py install`.
 To run tests, navigate to the root directory.
-Then:
+Then execute:

 `nosetests`

-Test files live in `/tests/local` and `/tests/distributed` and can be runing `nosetests` from the root directory.
+Test files live in `/tests/local` and `/tests/distributed` and can be validated by running `nosetests` from the root directory.